bvinoth186/notes/cheat.md

 - During backup window, there will be some latency
 - Snapshot – Manual, user initiated.
 They are stored even after RDS is deleted.  (in Automatic, backups will be deleted in RDS is deleted)
 - When you restore it will be new RDS instance with new RDS endpoint. (both auto and snapshot)
-- Encryption – all RDS supports encryption
+- Encryption – all RDS supports encryption ??
+- Encryption can be done at the time RDS creation. also ensure underlying instance type supports DB encryption
+- Encryption at rest is not availible for DB instances running on SQL server express editionF
 - Encryption is done using KMS – AWS Key Management Service
 - Once RDS is encrypted, data from snapshot or back up also will be encrypted.
 - We can’t encrypt existing RDS instance. we need take snapshot, copy, encrypt and restore